cdaringe/shizam/README.md

 ## how

-Specifically, this package does the following to your project:
+specifically, this package does the following to your project:
   - install common npm scripts (e.g. `"test"`, `"prepublish"`, etc)
-  - installs common pre-commit hooks (e.g. validate, lint, test)
+  - installs common pre-commit hooks (e.g. lint, test)
   - installs packages that are required for the above tasks to be successful

 this package lets you modify the default scripts to your own requirements post-install. on re-install or update, it will NOT squash your modified scripts.  it will, however, continue to install dev dependencies that it thinks are mandatory on subsequent installs.